almostengr/almostengrwebsite/docs/about.md

 prior work that has been done as part of that services.
 We encourage you to read the blog post to find out more about that type of work.

+### Service Area

+Handyman services are provided in Montgomery County, Alabama; Autauga County, Alabama; and Elmore County, Alabama.
+Customers outside of theses areas may request services, but may be subject to mileage and travel fees.
+See the [FAQ page](/faq#what-areas-do-you-serve) for more information.

+### Handyman Services Offered

 * Air Filter Replacement
 * Baby Crib Assembly
 * Bed Assembly